-Promoting British Values at Willow Fields Primary School
+Promoting British Values at Willow Wood Primary School

 The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Willow Wood Primary School these values are reinforced regularly and in the following ways.

 At Willow Wood Community Primary School we take our responsibility to prepare the children for life in modern Britain very seriously.
 We ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of the school.
 All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE and PSHE lessons provide opportunities to deepen and develop children’s understanding.
 We make considerable efforts to ensure children have exposure to a wide experience beyond the school and the local community, during which these concepts are shown, for example, through sporting events, educational visits and residential opportunities.
 Their strong rooted values, learning and experience gives the children the ability to be empathetic, well-rounded citizens as well as being able to celebrate differences.

 Our values are regularly promoted through high quality teaching, a well-planned programme of assemblies as well as our Behaviour and Self-Regulation Policy.
 We provide our children with opportunities to develop and demonstrate skills and attitudes that will allow them to participate and contribute fully and positively as well-rounded citizens to life in modern Britain.